The Threat Landscape

 | Low-level criminals | Quick money | Phishing kits, ransomware-as-a-service |

-These attackers look for easy victims.
-Basic security stops them.
+These attackers go for easy targets.
+Basic security is enough to stop them.

 Targeted Attackers